- Commitments & Initiatives

 - More intense extreme events: both heat events and precipitation events.

-Tackling climate change is typically addressed in two ways, through mitigation and adaptation.
+Tackling climate change is typically addressed in two ways, through adaptation and mitigation.

 Climate change adaptation is about managing the anticipated risks of a changing climate.
 In practice climate change adaptation involves identifying and assessing the risks that a changing climate produces and implementing actions that will minimize these anticipated risks.